Skip to contents

 plot_feature_occurrence(qsip_list$Drought, features)

-The plot above does show that ASV_100 stops appearing in some labeled sources after a density of ~1.7.
-With more arguments we can add the WAD and relative abundance values to the make the following figure.
+Figure 6 shows that ASV_100 stops appearing in some labeled sources after a density of ~1.7.
+With show_wad = TRUE and scale = "feature" we can overlay the WAD values and relative abundance (Figure 7).
 Here, the size of the circle represents the relative abundance of the feature in the sample, and for ASV_100 we see the most abundant fraction does heavily influence the calculated WAD value (vertical bar).
 So, although missing data on the “right side” of the curve may lead to issues, it doesn’t seem to affect the WAD value for ASV_100, assuming the peak of the values are in that most abundant fraction.

 plot_feature_occurrence(qsip_list$Drought,